wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 ## 1.1 What is Python ? <a name="1.1"></a>

-Python is a high-level programming language that has the following features:
+Python is a high-level, general-purpose, programming language that has the following features:
 - It is designed to produce high quality, human-readable and maintainable code;
 - Portable: Python is a cross-platform programming language, it can be used on Linux, Windows, macOS...;
 - Easy to integrate code;